Endpoint Detection & Response (EDR)

 Endpoints like computers, phones, and servers are key targets for cyber criminals.

+Endpoints such as computers, phones, and servers are key targets for cyber criminals.
 Most breaches start on an endpoint.
 Detecting and removing malware and stopping attacks before they cause harm is key to preventing the downtime, lost revenue, and upset of cyber attacks.

-If cyber criminals can infiltrate an endpoint, they can then encrypt it with Ransomware for extortion or move laterally in search of private data, intellectual property, or financial systems.
+If cyber criminals can infiltrate an endpoint, they can then encrypt it with ransomware for extortion or move laterally in search of private data, intellectual property, or financial systems.

 Hybrid working means we are more dependant on endpoints than ever before.
 You need to enable home working without adding cyber risk if you are to recruit and retain high calibre teams.

-What does EDR do?
+What does Endpoint Detection & Response (EDR) do?

-Why do you need EDR?
+Why do you need Endpoint Detection & Response (EDR)?

 The Antivirus Software replacement